bashtage/randomgen/_sources/future.rst.txt

 * Remove :class:`~randomgen.generator.Generator` and :class:`~randomgen.mtrand.RandomState`.
 These
   duplicate NumPy and will diverge over time.
 The versions in NumPy are authoritative.
 These have been deprecated as of version 1.19 and will be removed in 1.21.
-* The novel methods of :class:`~randomgen.generator.Generator` in a :class:`~randomgen.generator.ExtendedGenerator`. :class:`~randomgen.generator.ExtendedGenerator`
+* Put the novel methods of :class:`~randomgen.generator.Generator` in a :class:`~randomgen.generator.ExtendedGenerator`. :class:`~randomgen.generator.ExtendedGenerator`
   will be maintained, although it is possible that some of the methods may migrate to NumPy.